Hazing

 Students and Student Organizations found responsible for Hazing may be subject to sanctions and restrictions as described within the Student Code of Conduct.

-Employees found responsible for Hazing may be subject to appropriate disciplinary action up to an including termination.
+Employees found responsible for Hazing may be subject to appropriate disciplinary action up to and including termination.

 The Chad Meredith Act makes dangerous hazing a crime in Florida.
 The bill, named for a University of Miami freshman who drowned in a campus lake while trying to join a fraternity in 2001, makes Hazing that results in serious injury or death a felony punishable by up to five years in prison, even if the victim consents (1006.63(2)).